Welcome to Budleigh Salterton Medical Centre

 We hope to use this website as a way of presenting all our patients with an up-to-date resource for all information relating to our practice.
 We will keep it current with any news, developments and details that are relevant to the practice and our patients.

 Have a look around our website and please do send us some feedback.
 We can use your thoughts to improve our online services & further develop the website to make it a more useful, practical application for our patients.

 We want to find out how to make your town a better place to live for people with memory problems.

 We will use this information to work with individuals, local businesses and community organisations, to improve the experiences of people with dementia and memory problems living in the Budleigh Salterton area.

 Please down load and print this short questionaire, Building A Dementia Friendly Community in Budleigh Salterton and then return it completed to the medical centre.
 Thank you very much.

 Who Can Have The Shingles Vaccine?

 If you are eligible for the Shingles Vaccine you will receive a letter invitation from the practice.You will need to bring this letter with you at the time of your vaccination for confirmation.
 For further information please follow this link.

-In April 2013 the New Devon CCG website was launched, and this is already full of information about the CCG, their boards, local events, patient involvement and much more, however the website is still very much under development.
+In April 2013 the NEW Devon CCG website was launched.
+It is full of information about the CCG, their boards, local events, patient involvement and much more.